zupzup/blog/eth-prepaid-transaction/post.md

 This starts testrpc with two accounts, one with funds (Server) and one without any funds (User).

-Then, the smart contract.
-For this example, there is not much to it:
+Then, we need the smart contract.
+For this simple example, there is not much to it:

 ```javascript
 pragma solidity ^0.4.6;